GWAL Division 1 Champions 2019/20

 AFC Westend was established in 2003 to give lads from the local community the opportunity of meeting, training and belonging to a competitive football team.
 The club is run and managed by volunteers wanting to offer the lads a worthwhile pastime.

-The club are affiliated to the Surrey County Football Association, and our 2 Saturday teams play in the Guildford & Woking Alliance Football League.
+The club are affiliated to the Surrey County Football Association, and our 2 Sunday teams play in the Leatherhead & District Sunday Football League.

 In September 2006, the club obtained permission to use the Surrey Heraldic Badge as a basis for the design of the new Club badge.